higlass/higlass/view_config.rst

 The genome position search box section a view config is specific to each view.
 It is used to search for locations in the view.
 The full configuration has a pointer to a chromSizes file and an autocomplete source which will provide suggestions for gene names.
-The automcomplete source should point to a `gene-annotations` file.
+The autocomplete source should point to a `gene-annotations` file.

 .. code-block:: javascript